An Ode to The Fifth Trimester and Beyond

-Becoming a mom is hard, finding yourself again post-baby is equally hard.
-This is my first Mother’s Day as a mom myself (I'm officially a mom of 18 weeks now), so this piece is near and dear to my heart.
+Becoming a mom is hard, and finding yourself again post-baby is equally hard.
+This is my second Mother’s Day as a mom myself, so this piece is near and dear to my heart.

 I was not one of those glowing, insta-perfect pregnant ladies.
 Amidst counting my many blessings, pregnancy and new mom-hood is the biggest mental and physical challenge I’ve ever faced.